Thread Pinning¶

 architecture), the same LLC or the same package.

-In the Orange Pi 5 SBC, if we pin a thread on the Package L#0
+In the Orange Pi 5 SBC, if we pin a thread on the Package L#0, it will run

 execution and it is up to the OS to schedule the thread on the selected PUs